 In Wolf Creek, however, the average commute to work is quite long.
 On average, people spend 32.23 minutes each day getting to work, which is significantly higher than the national average.

-Wolf Creek is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Wolf Creek doesn't have a public transportation system that people use for their commute.

-In terms of college education, Wolf Creek is nearly on par with the US average for all cities of 21.84%: 20.36% of adults 25 and older in Wolf Creek have a bachelor's degree or advanced degree.
+The education level of Wolf Creek citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.36% of adults 25 and older in Wolf Creek have a college degree.

 The per capita income in Wolf Creek in 2022 was $31,854, which is middle income relative to Oregon and the nation.
 This equates to an annual income of $127,416 for a family of four.
 However, Wolf Creek contains both very wealthy and poor people as well.